Quotes Icon

 Here are the top five mistakes companies make when sharing passwords with teams.

-5. Changing Passwords Frequently: if you're not using a password manager or password generator, changing passwords too frequently could expose vulnerabilities.
+5. Changing Passwords Frequently: If you're not using a password manager or password generator, changing passwords too frequently could expose vulnerabilities.
 Employees tend to develop password-creation patterns which hackers can use to guess your credentials or refine algorithms for a dictionary attack.
+With a password manager, there's no reason to fall into these patterns - just use a password generator to create a unique, strong password for every account.

 Try TeamPassword for Free